Necrobot-Private/NecroBot/NecroBot2/README.md

 ### Suggestions/ideas
 Tell us what you think we can do better in [issues] (https://github.com/Necrobot-Private/NecroBot/issues).
 Give detailed discription to help us understand what you are looking for.
 Add [Suggestion] to the title to help us quickly identify the category of the issue.
 Your suggestion might not be accept, but hey, maybe we will accept your suggestion next time! :)
-## For developers:
-You can contribute to the project by helping us on coding.
-Fork this project and create a new branch to add your code or fix a known issue.
-Use pull request to submit your code.
-Remember, submit to *Beta-Build* branch! :D

 # Settings
 ## AuthType